A Pure Demand Operational Semantics with Applications to Program Analysis: Soundness

 \begin{definition} $\stk \vdashc \expr \steps \reval$, the chaining version of $\stk \vdash \expr \steps \reval$, is defined by the rules of Figure \ref{fig_steps_chaining}. \end{definition}

-The grammar of this system is the same as in the original, Figure \ref{fig_Grammar}, except the labels $\lab$ are no longer needed anywhere so are removed in the rules.
-This is possible because we are chaining all of the \ruleref{Var Non-Local} together directly and the labels were only required to make this connection.
+The grammar of this system is the same as the original in Figure \ref{fig_Grammar}, except the DeBruijn indexes $\dbn$ are no longer needed anywhere so are removed.
+This is possible because we are chaining all of the \ruleref{Var Non-Local} rules together directly and the indices were only required to make this connection.

 It is clear in any proof in $\vdash$ that any variable lookup starting at the conclusion node must have $n \geq 0$ \ruleref{Var Non-Local} rules in a row followed by a single \ruleref{Var Local} rule.
-This holds because the only rules in $\vdash$ for looking up variable values are these two rules, and each use of \ruleref{Var Non-Local} will require one of the two variable rules to prove its rightmost hypothesis, and this chain must eventually end in a \ruleref{Var Local} since the proof tree is finite.
+This holds because the only rules in $\vdash$ for looking up variable values are these two rules, and each use of \ruleref{Var Non-Local} will induce a lookup of the variable at one smaller index and so must eventually end in a \ruleref{Var Local}.

-The intuition of the new \ruleref{Var} rule is that it is a``proof tree macro'' expressing the chain described above in a single rule.
-The number $n$ reflects how deeply the variable $\ev_n$ is lexically nested; $n=0$ represents a local variable.
-For the case of a local variable there are no function definitions to chain through in that case, and we can immediately look up the variable by looking up $\expr_0'$ (the rule in fact looks up the function we are calling, $\expr_0$, so local lookup can be more notationally consistent with non-local lookup).
-For the case where $n=1$, it means $\ev_1$ is occuring immediately inside a $\gtfun\ \ev_0 \gtarrow\dots$ which occurs immediately inside a $\gtfun\ \ev_1 \gtarrow\dots$.
-In this case the lookup proceeds in the same spirit as the original system: we first look up the function $\expr_0$, which as result has stack $\stk_1$, then we take the top frame on this stack, $(\expr_1\ \expr_1')$, and $\expr_1$ in turn must evaluate to a function with $\ev_1$ as parameter by the first forall condition and so the value of $\ev_1$ is then the value of $\expr_1'$, $\reval$.
-In general this pattern repeats for arbitrary levels of lexical nesting.
+The intuition of the new \ruleref{Var} rule is that it is a ``proof tree macro'' expressing the chain described above in a single rule.
+The DeBruijn index $\dbn$ reflects how deeply the variable $\ev$ is lexically nested and is aligned with the $n$ in the rule (but counting down and not up).
+The $n=0$ case in the rule corresponds to a local variable.
+In this case there are no function definitions to chain through, and we can immediately look up $\ev_0$ by looking up $\expr_0'$.
+For the case where $n=1$, it means $\ev_1$ is occurring immediately inside a $\gtfun\ \ev_0 \gtarrow\dots$, which occurs immediately inside a $\gtfun\ \ev_1 \gtarrow\dots$.
+In this case, the lookup proceeds in the same spirit as the original system: we first look up the function $\expr_0$, which as result has stack $\stk_1'$, then we take the top frame on this stack, $(\expr_1\ \expr_1')$, and $\expr_1$ in turn must evaluate to a function with $\ev_1$ as parameter by the first $\forall$ condition and so the value of $\ev_1$ is then the value of $\expr_1'$, $\reval$.
+In general, this pattern repeats for arbitrary levels of lexical nesting.